CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 from pytagi import NetProp
 ```

-?>Notice that this modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have the modules in another directory you must change this paths.
+?>Notice that these modules are described [here](modules/modules.md) and the source code is in the *python_examples* directory, in case you have the modules in another directory you must change this paths.

 ## 2. Prepare the data

-In this simple example we will use the Boston housing dataset and we will try to predict the housing prices given 13 caracteristics.
+In this simple example we will use the Boston housing dataset and we will predict the housing prices along with heteroscedastic uncertainty given the 13 explanatory variables.

 ```python
 # User-input